jeturcotte/this-old-ruin/README.md

   * The ruin will vary in overall dimension
 * Beyond the extremities of this ruin will lay a variety of `biomes` which, in turn will be logically consistent within larger `realms` that govern their characteristics

+### object generation
+It's not just that there needs to be places where you can go, in game, but there must also be objects with which you can interact.
+I kinda hate to suggest that this may be an 'object-oriented' game, to pun a bit, but ... well ...

+### creature generation
+So, odds are you won't be alone in this world you find yourself in.
+Hell, if it were a lifeless place, you'd not be able to breathe and would die immediately... and that's no fun!

 ### plot generation
 Given an engine, an interface, and a world full of things and places, the game also needs something to prod the player... to him them motivation to keep playing.
 As an avid fan of builder and exploration games, I still find that there comes a point of exhaustion... a point where 'what's the point' is asked.
 Generating plotful and meaningful events (e.g., something other than completely random) is necessary to keep the game going.
 * As part of the generation of a world in which to play, the game will also set and play through a few different alternative endeavors that are likely to run contrary to the player's own intentions